 Knowledge Mobilization Fellows:

 Sarah Jane (SJ) Kerr-Lapsley is a PhD candidate in the Department of Integrated Studies in Education at McGill, and a Vanier scholar.
 She holds an honours degree in sociocultural anthropology from UBC, and an MA in Education from McGill.
 Her current research focuses on communities of practice in education, and the pedagogical relationships that form between social studies teachers and external resources, such as museums and community organizations.
 SJ’s research interests include pedagogical communities of practice, historical thinking, curating difficult knowledge, and land based education.

-Alex Robichaud recently completed her Masters in Museum Studies at the University of Toronto, and has a B.A. in History from Concordia University.
+Alex Robichaud completed her Masters in Museum Studies at the University of Toronto, and has a B.A. in History from Concordia University.
 Alex’s research focus has been on photography, feminist studies and critical curatorial frameworks/exhibition practices.
 Alex worked with students and curators from the Art Gallery of Ontario to co-curate the The Darkroom Project: Taloyoak, 1972-73 at the Ryerson Image Centre (2017) and published the subsequent article: Critical Issues in Exhibiting Indigenous Photography.

 Maria Juliana Angarita Bohorquez has a B.A. in International Relations from Rosario’s University (Bogota, Colombia), an MA in Museology at UQAM, and is currently a PhD student in Museology at UQAM, under the supervision of Professor Jennifer Carter.
-Her current research explores the construction of Colombia’s National Museum of Memory, focusing on the challenges faced by the museum professionals (curators, museographers, architects) responsible for adapting an institutional mandate sanctioned through national law to the design of a national memorial and human rights museum.
+Her research explores the construction of Colombia’s National Museum of Memory, focusing on the challenges faced by the museum professionals (curators, museographers, architects) responsible for adapting an institutional mandate sanctioned through national law to the design of a national memorial and human rights museum.